Azure/static-web-apps-cli/CONTRIBUTING.md

 ### Merging Pull requests (For Code owners)
 While merging pull requests, the following guidelines should be followed:

-- Before merging make sure there is atleast one approval from the Code-owners.
+- Before merging, make sure there is at least one approval from the Code-owners.
 - While merging the changes, it is advised to "Squash and Merge" instead of "Merge" otherwise all the commits (including chore commits, nit commits, and commits to resolving conflicts) will be shown in the history of the `main` branch of the repo which makes it difficult for anyone who is using the repo to track the commits.

 ### Revert commits